 The Global Food Crisis Fund (GFCF) is the primary way that the Church of the Brethren assists hungry people in developing food security.
 Since 1983, GFCF has provided grants upwards of $400,000 annually to community development programs in 32 countries.
-See the list of 2013 allocations, the 2012 allocations and the 2011 allocations.
+Read (and share!) the latest GFCF newsletter or take a look at the list of 2013 allocations, the 2012 allocations and the 2011 allocations.

 What Is Going to the Garden?

 GFCF seeks to:

 - invest in small-scale economic development